aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/basics/upgrades/index.md

 - Randomly selects a node and drains the Pods from the node.
 - Cordons the node after every Pod is evicted and waits for 60 seconds
 - Sends a termination request to the Auto Scaling Group for the cordoned node.
-- Applies same accross all nodes which are part of Managed Node group making sure there are no nodes with older version
+- Applies same across all nodes which are part of Managed Node group making sure there are no nodes with older version

 **Scale Down**: